samsquire/ideas5/README.md

 # 288. Online scheduling

-Generate a sequence of schedule events, infer the current state and history.
+Generate a sequence timeline of schedule events, plot it and infer the current state and history and the logic for the "next event".
+Writing an algorithm to do it straight away is hard without knowing what the correct answer is.

 # 289. Simple column typesetting